kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 You should have now gone through a process of identifying, reflecting on, and changing your limiting belief.
 Your final task is to put all this into a 8-10 slide presentation.
 This slide presentation is what you will submit for this assignment.
 Your presentation should include the following information:
 - 3-5 limiting beliefs that you currently hold
-- Reflection on a chosen limiting belief
+- Reflection on a chosen limiting belief (answer to the questions in task 2)
 - Prediction of how your life would be without this limiting belief
-- Your new, alternate belief
+- Your new empowering belief
-- How the new belief makes you feel
+- Description of how the new belief makes you feel
-- What it would look like to live this new empowering belief
+- Description of what your life would look like if you lived in accordance this new empowering belief
-- Your action plan for reminding yourself of the new belief
+- Your action plan for reminding yourself of the empowering belief

-Make sure your slides include both text and visuals.
+**Make sure your slides include both text and visuals.**

 ## Submission

-Please save your Google Slides as a pdf and submit it on Gradescope, and then upload a copy to the Woolf platform.
+Please save your Google Slides as a pdf file and submit your assignment on Gradescope, and then upload a copy to the Woolf platform.

 ---